ooni/probe-cli/docs/design/dd-003-step-by-step.md

 I tried to reimplement the telegram experiment using a pure step-by-step approach ([here's the gist](https://gist.github.com/bassosimone/f6e680d35805174d1f150bc15ef754af)).
-It looks fine but one ends up writing a support library such as measurex anyway.
-Yet, as noted above, the API exposed by such a measurement library matters and an API familiar to Go developers seems preferable to the API implemented by measurex.
+It looks fine, but one ends up writing a support library such as measurex.
+Yet, as noted above, the API exposed by such a measurement library matters, and an API familiar to Go developers seems preferable to the API implemented by measurex.

 There are two key insights I derived from my telegram PoC.

 The first insight is in line with my previous observation.
-If the measurement library provides an API equivalent to the one provided by netxlite (of course with some form of measurement saving), we can really ask a developer to write code like they would in Go.
-Then, we can apply some small refactoring to make measurements collection possible.
+If the measurement library provides an API equivalent to the one provided by netxlite (of course, with some form of measurement saving), we can really ask a developer to write code like they would in Go.
+Then, we can apply some minor refactoring to make measurements collection possible.
-Consider for example this code extracted from my telegram [PoC](https://gist.github.com/bassosimone/f6e680d35805174d1f150bc15ef754af) where I have clearly highlighted the required refactoring changes:
+Consider, for example, this code extracted from my telegram [PoC](https://gist.github.com/bassosimone/f6e680d35805174d1f150bc15ef754af) where I have clearly highlighted the required refactoring changes: